vutoan266/web3-random-prize/README.md

 For learning purpose, I have created a new simple project that user can registry a new account and then receive prize if 2 conditions are satisfied:

--   The number of new users in this turn is enough: 5.
+-   The number of new users in this turn is enough: 3 users per turn.
 -   The Smart contract will execute random function to generate the index of winner.

 ## Preview